agude/agude.github.io/_posts/2021-04-26-where_to_host_public_datasets.md

 It does not hat a community built up around it.
 It does not have attached cloud compute.
 They have almost no users.[^usage]

+[^usage]: As of this post, my dataset has been viewed 161 times on Zenodo and
+    downloaded just 47 times.
+It has been viewed 47,800 times on Kaggle and downloaded 3017 times.
+In addition, there have been 24 Kaggle notebooks posted that make use of the data.

 So why use Zenodo?
 Simple: Google [kills products left and right][killedbygoogle] while CERN knows a little something about [keeping websites online][first_site].
 I trust CERN's stewardship of the dataset.
 I am